 You need to know Spanish for business.

 Understanding how Spanish works when used in business settings is critical for accomplishing virtually any task in a Spanish-speaking country.
-That’s because you’re dealing with professionals and businesspeople all the time, even if you’re just enjoying some relaxing vacation time.

 Where Will You Use Spanish for Business?